pragup/pragup.github.io/_posts/2019-07-31-Adversarial-Robustness-Training.md

 In general adversarial training is computationally expensive (more training time) and according to Schmidt et al [^ScSaTsTaMa2018] require more data points.
 According to Dimitris et al[^TsSaEnTuMa2019] standard classification training and adversarial robust training are fundamentally at odds.
-Even though standard training model are benefited from adversarial robustness in limited training data but in general there is a trade off between standard accuracy and adversarially robust accuracy of the model as shown in Figure below.
+Even though standard training model are benefited from adversarial robustness in limited training data but in general there is a trade off between standard accuracy and adversarially robust accuracy of the model as shown in Figures below.
 ![ArtDimitris_Fig_3](https://pragup.github.io/images/ART_Dimitris_Figure_2.PNG)
 ![ArtDimitris_Fig_4](https://pragup.github.io/images/ART_Dimitris_Figure_3.PNG)
 *Why there is a tradeoff between standard and adversarially robust accuracy ?*